Equus (1977; Sidney Lumet)

 By Daniel Barnes

-Equus was adapted from a Tony Award-winning play by Peter Shaffer, at a seemingly perfect time for director Sidney Lumet to shepherd a prestige production to the screen.
-A workhorse since his TV days in the early 1950s, the economic limitations and concomitant artistic freedom of New Hollywood were particularly kind to Lumet.
-In 1977, he was coming off the Oscar-nominated one-two punches of Dog Day Afternoon and Network.
+Adapted from a Tony Award-winning play by Peter Shaffer, Equus came at a seemingly perfect time for director Sidney Lumet to shepherd a prestige production to the screen.
+A workhorse since his TV days, the economic limitations and concomitant artistic freedom of New Hollywood would particularly benefit Lumet.
+In 1977, he still rode the glory of the Oscar-nominated Dog Day Afternoon and Network.

 Lumet was a director who rose or fell based on the quality of his source material and collaborators.
 He served the demands of the story, rather than demanding that the story serve his esoteric vision or personal style.
 Give him a perfectly cast actor like Henry Fonda in a can’t-miss property like 12 Angry Men, and Lumet would deliver a fully-realized vision.
 However, give him a lot less, and you got a lot less.
 Despite achieving a creepily tactile sensuality in certain scenes, the shock value of Equus seems especially suited to the intimacy of the stage.
-It’s a film about man-equine love that is mostly made of horse you-know-what, and only Lumet’s professional burnish keeps Equus on pace.
+It’s a film about man-equine love mostly made of horse you-know-what.
+Only Lumet’s professional burnish keeps Equus on pace.

 Richard Burton plays the tortured and repressed Dr. Martin Dysart, a sympathetic therapist at an institution for mentally troubled youth.
 An old friend of Martin’s delivers him a special case – a stringy blonde stable boy named Alan (Peter Firth) accused of savagely blinding half a dozen horses.
 Alan arrives at the institution in a near-catatonic state, his only form of communication a handful of urgently repeated ad jingles.
 Slowly and painfully, Martin coaxes Alan out his shell.
 Eventually, he comes to find that the boy’s horse worship is more sexual and fanatical than first realized.